RakhithJK/marticliment-UniGetUI-wiki/Home.md

 To install it that way, first it's necessary to add the Extras bucket: `scoop bucket add extras`

-execute the following in a CLI: `scoop install wingetui`
+Then, execute the following in a CLI: `scoop install wingetui`

 <br><br>
 _You have arrived at the end of the section.
 [Return to top](#wingetui)_